Optimal investment and consumption with forward preferences and uncertain parameters: Homothetic Robust Forward CRRA Preferences

-Condition (\ref{eq:condition_1}) might seem to be stringent at the first glance; yet, a rich class of non-negative and bounded deterministic functions $\lambda$ actually satisfies this condition.
-For example, suppose that the function $\lambda$ is given by, for any $t\geq 0$, $\lambda_t=\alpha e^{-\left(G+\beta\right)t}$, for some constants $\alpha\geq 0$ and $\beta>0$.
-Sufficiently, condition (\ref{eq:condition_1}) is satisfied when
+Condition \eqref{eq:condition_1} on the relation between $Y_0$ and $\lambda$ might seem to be stringent at the first glance; yet, a rich class of non-negative, bounded, and differentiable with a continuous derivative, deterministic functions $\lambda$ actually satisfies this condition.
+For example, suppose that the function $\lambda$ is given by, for any $t\geq 0$,